DanteAlonsoHT/DanteAlonsoHT/README.md

  <br>
 <h2 align="center">Full-Stack Software Developer  |  RoR, Django, React, Bootstrap, OpenCV</h2>
-<h3 align="center"> I'm currently working on web development projects using the stack above, as a student in Microverse, for freelance projects, indepedient project for companies and for personal machine learning applications as well, Feel free to check my tech stack in the icons above.
+<h3 align="center"> I'm currently working as software engineer using the stack above, for freelance projects, indepedient project for companies and for personal machine learning applications as well, Feel free to check my tech stack in the icons above.
 </h3>

 <br>